To learn more about the process for course registration for Winter 2023, be sure to review all of the information below carefully!

 Q. How do I find out what non-Ross courses are being offered?

-A. As of Oct.
-18, you can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar (this site has a .CSV file version that can be downloaded/sorted for specific units, days, times, etc.).
+A. The Winter 2023 schedule is posted!
+You can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar (this site has a .CSV file version that can be downloaded/sorted for specific units, days, times, etc.).

 It is each student’s responsibility to review the course registration rules and policies carefully.